-This paper addresses the causes of negative PPDs.
-We develop a framework to identify and quantify the relative importance of six factors driving PPDs: utilization milk by dairy product type, rise of butterfat and protein content of milk, variability in dairy product prices, advanced pricing of beverage milk, beverage milk pricing reforms enacted in the 2018 Farm Bill, and depooling.
-The framework we develop is used to evaluate the potential of a range of policy modifications to alleviate negative PPDs.
+Several factors were blamed for volatile, negative PPD, including recent changes to beverage milk pricing rules, reduced beverage milk consumption, and dairy processors leaving the FMMO during the COVID-19 pandemic.
+In 2021, many in the US dairy sector called for dairy policy reforms to address negative PPD.
+This research examines the causes of negative PPD.
+We carefully detail how PPD are calculated and develop a framework to identify and quantify the relative importance of 6 factors driving PPD: utilization of milk by dairy product type, rise of butterfat and protein content of milk, variability in dairy product prices, advanced pricing of beverage milk, beverage milk pricing formula reforms enacted in the 2018 Farm Bill, and depooling.
+The framework we develop is used to evaluate the potential of a range of policy modifications to alleviate negative PPD.